• Skip to primary navigation

 Let's talk about how we make this recipe, shall we?

-Ghost Pepper Chicken Curry Recipe
+Ghost Pepper Chicken Curry Ingredients

-How to Make Extra Spicy Ghost Pepper Chicken Curry - the Recipe Method
+How to Make Extra Spicy Ghost Pepper Chicken Curry - The Recipe Method

 First, heat a large pan or wok to medium heat and add 1 teaspoon coconut oil.